rust-lang/cargo/src/doc/src/reference/config.md

 exponentially increasing delay times for each attempt. `net.retry-max-time` ensures that the delay duration will not exceed this value.
 This is useful if longer backoff is required in some cases.

-See `net.retry-delay` to disable exponential backoff.

-Valid format is a string starting with non-negative integer followed by `s` for seconds or `ms` for milliseconds.

-### `net.retry-delay`
-* Type: string (duration)
-* Default: None
-* Environment: `CARGO_NET_RETRY_DELAY`

-Use constant time in between network retries instead of exponential increments.
-If present, overrides `net.retry-max-time`.
-Setting this to 0 will disable any delay in between retry attempts.

-Setting this value can be helpful when there is a need to retry after a constant time.

 Valid format is a string starting with non-negative integer followed by `s` for seconds or `ms` for milliseconds.